Charlotte Brontë feels too absent from the Morgan Library’s small, safe show of carefully tended stuff.

 In 1854, nine months before she died, Charlotte Brontë married Arthur Bell Nicholls; like her father, Patrick Brontë, Nicholls was a curate.
 By the time she married, Charlotte had survived all five of her siblings.
 (Two daughters borne to Patrick Brontë and his wife, Maria, died one after the other, in 1825.
 Maria herself perished in 1821.
 Maria’s sister Elizabeth moved in later to help Patrick look after the children.)
 While Nicholls’s wife was no doubt interested in and grateful for her husband’s attention and companionship in the West Yorkshire gloom (the couple lived in the Haworth Parsonage, the house where she had grown up), she probably always reserved her greatest love or more precisely most active affection for her late but ever-present brothers and sisters.
 As her most famous novel grew in popularity, two key literary figures—William Makepeace Thackeray and Brontë’s future biographer, Elizabeth Gaskell—became allies; they were sensitive to Charlotte’s ambition, need for solitude, and the voluptuous, dry hurt and loss that helped shape her and her ideas about love, and writing, and the interior life of an artist.

-The Morgan Library’s Charlotte Brontë: An Independent Will commemorates the 200th anniversary of her birth.
-The show is notable for a number of reasons, chief among them being that it’s the first time the four institutions with the most significant Brontë holdings—the Morgan, the Brontë Parsonage Museum in Haworth, the British Library, and London's National Portrait Gallery—have come together under one roof to create a portrait of a family and a writer.
+The Morgan Library’s Charlotte Brontë: An Independent Will commemorates the two-hundredth anniversary of her birth.
+The show is notable for a number of reasons, chief among them being that it’s the first time the four institutions with the most significant Brontë holdings—the Morgan, the Brontë Parsonage Museum in Haworth, the British Library, and London’s National Portrait Gallery—have come together under one roof to create a portrait of a family and a writer.
 But what one notices first is absence.
 Near the entrance, curator Christine Nelson has installed, in a glass case, a floor-length blue-and-white-print day dress that belonged to Charlotte, all four feet, ten inches of her.
 In a way, the absent Charlotte stands sentry over this relatively small exhibition, which features portraits, letters, manuscripts, and other ephemera related to the extraordinary output and rather circumscribed lives of the Brontë siblings.
 (Of the four, Charlotte traveled the most extensively, which is to say not much.)
 Arranged chronologically, the display proper begins with an ambrotype of the Haworth Parsonage, circa 1850s.
 Situated on a hill near the moors, the two-story dwelling was solidly built and made drab by the harsh winds and rain; inside, there was the drama of creation.

 Legend has it that the Brontë children began imagining worlds other than their own after Patrick Brontë, returning home from a trip, brought with him a set of toy soldiers for his only son.
 In short order, Branwell and his sisters were writing poems and epic tales in a minute script—the better to hide their writing in plain sight from their father and aunt—based on the inner lives they ascribed to the military men.
 (Charlotte, Emily, and Anne were “genderless” authors.
 That is, they were never circumscribed by what a woman was supposed to do on the page, or presumed could do.)
 The manuscripts and books they produced during this time are fascinating to look at, as is the small, elegant volume of poems the “brothers” Currer, Ellis, and Acton Bell—Charlotte was Currer, Emily, Ellis, and so on—published with financial support from the authors themselves, in 1846.
 (A year after the book came out, only two copies had been sold.)
 But all of this was just a prelude to the novels the sisters wrote and published as adults—books united in their understanding of unrequited love and the pain of loss.
 (Branwell died in 1848 from the combined effects of tuberculosis, opium addiction, and alcoholism.
 Of the three sisters, Emily mourned him most; Charlotte had a tendency to turn her back on waste.)
 In her brilliant 1972 essay about the family, Elizabeth Hardwick singles out Emily’s genius as the most distinctive, saying that Wuthering Heights “is a virgin’s story. . . .
 Consolations do not appear; nothing in the domestic or even in the sexual life seems to the point in this book.”